Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

 And it differs in that we swap `context_data` if symbol that we have successfully encoded has a frequency greater than the previous one.
-If the required symbol was not found, we add symbol to `Exclusion` array and save its count for the next step.
+If the required symbol was not found, we add symbol to `Exclusion` array and save total count of symbol in this context for the next step.
 After that, we go down the chain of child context and encode the symbol or ESC in `getEncodeProb()`.

 ### non-binary with masked

-In this case, we will again use the value obtained from SEE context, but only now it is for non-binary context.
-Let’s look at how we search for and get the value from `see_context`:
+In this case, we will again use the value obtained from SEE context, but now it is for non-binary context.
+Let’s look at how we search and get the value from `see_context`:

 ```
 u16 SEEState::getMean(see_context* Context)